Raiders use fast start, interception return to beat Colts

+INDIANAPOLIS (AP) — Oakland Raiders quarterback Derek Carr turned things around in a hurry Sunday.

+He hooked up with open receivers, watched the running game establish itself and enjoyed seeing Oakland transform itself from a struggling offense to the kind coach Jon Gruden envisioned.

-INDIANAPOLIS (AP) — Derek Carr led the Oakland Raiders to touchdowns on three of their first four possessions Sunday, and Erik Harris returned a late interception 30 yards for a score to seal a 31-24 victory at Indianapolis.
+Carr led the Raiders to touchdowns on three of their first four drives, and safety Eric Harris returned a late interception 30 yards for a touchdown to secure a 31-24 victory at Indianapolis.

-Oakland (2-2) snapped a two-game losing streak and won in Indy for the first time since 2001.

-With starting receivers T.Y.
-Hilton and Devin Funchess out with injuries, the Colts (2-2) gained 346 yards — most coming in the final quarter when they were scrambling to get back in the game.
-The inability to sustain drives took a toll on Indy’s defense.
+“We finished our drives, we converted on third downs, we were efficient running the football.
+Everyone did their job,” Carr said.
+“When everyone does their job we can score points.”

 Most Read Stories